fishinwind/workshop/content/Classes/class-11.rst

 This test determines if two distributions of data are similar.
 - Data does not have to have a normal distribution.
-- Data can be continuous or discrete (count data).
+- Data can be used continuous or discrete (count data).

 .. codeblock:: r